Wednesday, May 21, 2014

 Here are Nancy’s notes: “The flavor was very good; none of the ingredients overpowered each other.
 Actually you weren’t sure what you were tasting it just had a nice flavor.”

-Nancy sliced the pork loin and served it with grilled asparagus (with a drizzle of our Pastamoré Meyer Lemon Oil).
+Nancy sliced the pork loin and served it with grilled asparagus drizzled with our Meyer Lemon Oil).
 Patrick recommends a veggie, polenta, a mushroom rice or orzo side.

 ~ With huge thanks to Patrick Burns!